Full Moon Festival, Hoi An - 10 days

 Vinh Hung Riverside Resort offers luxury and gracious hospitality in a traditional Vietnamese environment right on the banks of the Thu Bon river with top notch facilities.

-The Mekong Delta's only luxury hotel, this attractive, colonial-style resort is tastefully decorated with well-appointed rooms and a wide range of facilities including a spa, tennis courts, open-air bar, restaurant and a gym.
+This attractive, colonial-style resort is tastefully decorated with well-appointed rooms and a wide range of facilities including a spa, tennis courts, open-air bar, restaurant and a gym.
 The hotel also offers sunrise and sunset cruises to the floating markets aboard the Lady Hau junk.

 Located in Saigon's central business district, the Northern Hotel offers comfortable and stylish accommodation.
 Guest rooms are contemporary in style and are decorated with warming tones and excellent en suite facilities.
 The onsite restaurant offers a variety of European and Asian dishes set on the mezzanine floor.
 The hotel also offers complimentary use of computers in the lobby and a fully equipped gym for those who wish keep fit whilst staying in the city.